-In a study conducted by a team from the National Museum entitled “Archaeological Exposition of the 18th Century Structure, Ermita Ruins is an 18th century structure, which has the closest resemblance to Paco Cemetery, a historical site in Paco, Manila.
+In a study conducted by a team from the National Museum entitled “Archaeological Exposition of the 18th Century Structure, Ermita Ruins is an 18th-century structure, which has the closest resemblance to Paco Cemetery, a historical site in Paco, Manila.
 Built in 1800 until 1815 by Fr.
 Enrique de Santo de Villanueva, it was constructed during the Spanish colonial period that has been abandoned and erected by a population that was willing to work for the church and the Ermita.

-The researchers were surprised why no graves were found in the tombs.
-To them, perhaps, it was constructed to serve not only as a Chapel, but also as a cemetery.
+The researchers were surprised that no graves were found in the tombs.
+To them, perhaps, it was constructed to serve not only as a Chapel but also as a cemetery.
 But even before it was completed, it could be possible that a big catastrophic event occurred, an epidemic perhaps, which explains the mass burial, as evidenced by skeletons excavated from the ground, not properly arranged but just laid on top of the others.

-On the other hand, researchers consider the idea that perhaps, the absence of bones in the hundreds of small niches (although there were few sets of bones recovered and transferred to the Municipal Cemetery) explained by the closure of the cemetery in 1844 by Fr.
+On the other hand, researchers consider the idea that perhaps, the absence of bones in the hundreds of small niches (although there were few sets of bones recovered and transferred to the Municipal Cemetery) was explained by the closure of the cemetery in 1844 by Fr.
 Manuel Carususan; its nearness to the church was deemed unhealthy.

-The preservation of the Ermita Ruins is a joint project of the Diocese of Tagbilaran, the St. Nicholas Parish, and Local Government of Dimiao.
+The preservation of the Ermita Ruins is a joint project of the Diocese of Tagbilaran, the St. Nicholas Parish, and the Local Government of Dimiao.
 The preservation is in accordance with the policies of the National Heritage Institute (NHI) to retain the antiquity of the place and preserve its natural beauty and attraction…